suite22/oregon-healthcare-website-retro/README.md

 2. What's been released as part of the ongoing lawsuits?
 There's 6 different lawsuits related to the project.
 How much was publicly released as part of those trials?

+## Technical Failings
+1. The system was unable to update changes after initial enrollment.
+This design failure was called a ["fatal" flaw](#article8) that doomed the project from the beginning.
+2. Oracle initially promised that only 5% of their software would need to be customized for the site.
+It was later reported to be [closer to 40%](#article11).

 ## Formatting
 *Note:* I'm using Markdown headers to create anchor links within the document.
 For example, `#### article1` creates an anchor which can be linked to with a Markdown link like `[example link](#anchor1)`.